How to Reuse Candle Jars: 50 + Ways to Use Empty Candle Jars

 Repurpose Candle Containers for Gift Packaging

-Repurposing candle containers for gift packaging is a clever way to create zero waste gift wrap!
+Repurposing candle containers for gift packaging is a clever way to create a zero-waste gift wrap!

 – Tuck gift cards or other small gifts into candle tins.
 Stack three tins and tie them together with a ribbon.